FreeCAD/FreeCAD-LibPack/Readme.md

 To change the way a package is compiled, you edit its entry in `compile_all.py`.
 See the contents of that file for various examples.

-**NOTE**: In this prerelease LibPack 3.0 builder, you will need to apply the contents of https://github.com/FreeCAD/FreeCAD/pull/10337 to your FreeCAD build.

 ## Running the build script ##